Dev-Cwsc/Dev-Cwsc/README.md

 <!--Intro start-->
 - 🇧🇷 Direct from Brazil to the world
 - 🏫 Computer Engineer by the Federal Institute of Education, Science and Technology of Minas Gerais
-- 👨🏻‍💻 Junior Full-stack Developer
+- 👨🏻‍💻 Full-stack Developer
-- 🌱 I’m currently learning Spring Boot
+- 🌱 I’m currently learning Spring Boot and Vue.js
 - 💬 Ask me about **C++ & Java**
 <!-- - 💼 I'm currently open for a new job opportunity, this is my [resume](https://drive.google.com/file/d/1mdC4YsLqGSLGzDNkXNScPGmwHy-0kP7Q/view?usp=sharing)
 Intro end-->